ctroupin/ctroupin.github.io/sports.md

 Just a few lines, whenever possible a link to my [non-professional blog](https://ctroupin.wordpress.com) is provided.

+#### 2019

+**[Trèfle à 4 feuilles](https://www.courirpourleplaisir.be/nos-joggings/le-trefle-a-4-feuilles/)**, Olne.
+42 km in the form of four loops (12, 11, 10 and 9 km), allowing everybody to select the distance according to the mood or the fitness.

 #### 2018

+**[Parelelo 28](https://ctroupin.wordpress.com/2018/12/04/trail-entre-montanas-paralelo-28/)**, La Aldra, Gran Canaria.
+Just being in La Aldea is not frequent, hence having a race there is even better.

 **[Artenara Trail](https://ctroupin.wordpress.com/2018/06/17/artenara-trail-2018/)**, Gran Canaria again, this time in spring and in the north, for a distance of 30 km.
 I felt well prepared in terms of training volume, even if I could not have very long sessions this year so far.
 The first 20 km were OK, but then it was hard to eat so the rest became a calvary.
 At the end it's only you against yourself, even a small bump can be seen as an Everest.
 I finished mentally destroyed but happy.